© J. Glenn Friesen 2003-2007, 2011

 He asks why a 'Gegenstandssfeer' is necessary at all.
 He says that he agrees with the Kantians in this respect, that we must not withdraw the problems of reality from the control of our thought, and because there must be a ground for the immanent judgments of logic that are not based in psychological experience.
 But he opposes the Kantian view (and also the view of Emil Lask) that the Gegenstandssfeer has a logical character.
 This is because he opposes the dogma of the autonomy of thought.
 He says that the Gegenstandssfeer is "meta-logical."
 (Verburg 34-35).

-having a logical character, we then regard logic in one of the following
+as having a logical character, we then regard logic in one

 In its immanent sense, logic postulates a transcendent Gegenstand that cannot itself be of a logical nature.
 The Gegenstand cannot be any element or part of the Logos, but rather that which is a-logical material for the Logos.